Translating between implicit and explicit versions of proof

 There are moderate limits to the size of the terms Teyjus can parse, both in the compiler

-.
+tjccand in the simulatortjsim.
 While these have not impeded the list-based formulation of resolution certificates, exporting and importing large proofs and formulas is problematic.
-This motivates the additive composition of elaboration and checking steps seen inresolution-elab
+This motivates the additive composition of elaboration and checking steps seen inresolution-elab, in which once the unordered certificate is read all computation is performed in-memory. -

 The intermediate compilation step in Teyjus, absent from the ELPI interpreter, has scalability issues of its own.
 Compilation times are seen to grow substantially once a certain threshold in the size of the proof translation is reached.
 For the very largest examples in the corpus, this grows to make Teyjus unusable, to the point of compilation possibly failing to terminate.